emoore11/throwaway/README.md

 *After you have done this, you will go to git hub for your next steps.
 * I'm making more changes to my code here.
 * Remember that you always have to save here before going back to terminal (at least until you figure out how).

+This is another sentence about code, and the importance of commit messages.

+Oops, I might have made a mistake by trying to do git -a before I was ready *eye roll* I guess we'll see.